 Just when you thought the nonstop wave of data breaches had slowed down, a flurry of activity made news the last 10 days.
 In Pennsylvania, a hack of the Department of Education’s website compromised the information of 360,000 teachers and staffers.
 The city of Atlanta suffered a ransomware attack that took down municipal services and even caused Hartsfield-Jackson International Airport, the world’s busiest, to turn off its Wi-Fi.

 The ripple effect of older data breaches reverberated, as well.
-The Department of Health & Human Services’ Office of Civil Rights recently launched an investigation into the 2016 Banner Health cyberattack that exposed the data of 3.7 million patients at 27 locations.
-The travel website Orbitz announced that hackers may have gleaned the credit card info of 880,000 customers in between January and June of 2016.
+The Department of Health and Human Services Office for Civil Rights recently launched an investigation into the 2016 Banner Health cyberattack that exposed the data of 3.7 million patients at 27 locations.
+The travel website Orbitz announced that hackers may have gleaned the credit card info of 880,000 customers between January and June of 2016.
 And a lawyer in Las Vegas sued Equifax to try and make the credit reporting bureau pay for the millions of identities stolen after its 2017 breach.

 Guess what?
 It probably does.
 How long could your business operate without its critical information?
 How quickly would you need it to be recovered to bounce back from a catastrophic event?
-Studies show that backup and disaster recovery is integral to business success — the Small Business Administration estimates that 45% of companies that suffer from data loss never recover.
+Studies show that backup and disaster recovery are integral to business success—the Small Business Administration estimates that 45% of companies that suffer from data loss never recover.

 Comprehensive data security is difficult to achieve, but in this day and age, it’s more important than ever.
 From desktop and laptop computers to mobile devices and data storage drives, your technology deserves overall protection.
 If you want to know more about the recent wave of data breaches and how it affects you and your business, contact CMIT Solutions today.
 We worry about IT so you don’t have to.